Loading

 2024

-A second solar developer files a Special Exception in Sumter County.
-The same community opposition mobilizes again — now with experience, established communication channels, and a prior win.
-The BZA denies again.
+A second solar developer files a Special Exception in Sumter County without apparent awareness of the first denial.
+The same community opposition mobilizes again — now with two years of experience, documented arguments, established media relationships, and a prior win.
+The BZA denies the second application.
 Two-for-two.
-The comparable record is now sitting in public archives.
+The comparable record sits in public BZA archives.

 Early 2025

-Treaty Oak Clean Energy, a Texas-based developer, files for a Special Exception for a 170 MW, 1,700-acre solar project near Black River Rd, Sumter County, SC.
-Two prior denials are on the public record.
-The community opposition infrastructure is intact.
+Treaty Oak Clean Energy, a Texas-based utility-scale solar developer, files for a Special Exception for a 170 MW project spanning approximately 1,700 acres near Black River Road, Sumter County.
+The project is styled the 'White Palmetto Solar Farm.'
+Two prior solar denials are in the public BZA record.
+The community opposition infrastructure is fully intact.
+Treaty Oak does not appear to have engaged community stakeholders before filing.

 May 2025

-BZA votes unanimously to deny — third consecutive solar denial
+BZA votes unanimously to deny — third consecutive solar rejection

-The Sumter County BZA votes unanimously to deny Treaty Oak's Special Exception application.
+The Sumter County BZA votes unanimously to deny Treaty Oak's Special Exception application for the White Palmetto Solar Farm.
 It is the third consecutive solar project denied in the county.
-Treaty Oak announces it will appeal to the SC Public Service Commission — a costly, multi-year alternative pathway with no guaranteed outcome.
+Treaty Oak announces it will appeal to the South Carolina Public Service Commission — a state-level body that can override local zoning for energy facilities — beginning a costly, multi-year alternative pathway.

 The Ignored Signal